 The temple has garbagriha, antarala, mandapa, high compound wall, entrance gate, gopuram, making it complete in all aspects.
 The mandapa was made by interposing ardhamantapa.
 Mythical lion mounts surround the pillars, which adds to the Pallava style.

-The layout is simple with a tower at the center and with the vimana above the main shrine, square in plan and rising up in a pyramidal shape.
+The layout of Kailasanthar temple is simple with a tower at the centre and with the vimana above the main shrine, square in plan and rising up in a pyramidal shape.
 At the top is a small roof in the shape of a dome.
 The gopuram walls at the entrance are plastered, with eight small shrines and a gopura.
 The adrhamantapa joins the mandapa and sanctuary, acting as an intermediate hall.
 The temple within walls, is, however, rectangular.